- Date published: 02 Jun 2017

 Janet, a Surrey based Family Support Worker, started supporting Rowan and her family soon after she was diagnosed and would often take Rowan and Beth, her mum, to the hospital for appointments and treatment.
 She also spent time with Beth while Rowan was in theatre and she was there to drive them both home after the very long days on the ward.

 Sadly, the numerous treatments have left Rowan almost completely blind.
-At 10, she now uses a cane or a wheelchair to help her get around.
-Despite all this, this brave little lady who has experienced more than anyone her age should, is back at school and loving being 10 and is currently enjoying a break from treatment.
+She now uses a cane or a wheelchair to help her get around.
+Despite all this, this brave little lady who has experienced more than anyone her age should, is back at school and is currently enjoying a break from treatment.

 - Wear comfortable clothes like loose trousers or leggings and layers.
 Hospitals can get very hot or cold